Sraleik/sorci/README.md

 ## Usage

-The idea was to be able to do DBC without the need of an event store.
+The idea was to be able to do DCB without the need of an event store.
 So for now there is only one implementation of Sorci => SorciPostgres.
 Maybe other implementation will be done later.
 This library has never been used in production yet.
 Use at your own risk :)